oks-erm/quiz-time/README.md

 CSS Stylesheet was run through CSS Validator.
 No errors were detected.

-Warning: auto is not defined by any specification as an allowed value for pointer-events, but is supported in multiple browsers.
+Warning: `auto` is not defined by any specification as an allowed value for `pointer-events`, but is supported in multiple browsers.

 3. **[JS Hint](https://jshint.com/)**